 Counselors like this one may assume you’re not a Christian and spend time telling you how to come to God.
 Having a close relationship with God is very important, but right now, I know, you’re looking at your situation as a case of survival.
 “How can we endure this nightmare?”
 Please know that there are Christians who want to show you the hands and feet of Christ as we come alongside you in your struggles.
 While we continue to encourage you to hope in the Lord, we want to look at practical helps.

 In the midst of your hurt and confusion, you can look to Jesus Christ for hope and ultimate rescue.
 You can seek Him through the Scriptures that reveal Him.
 You can trust Him, because He is perfectly trustworthy.

 But this doesn’t mean your husband is trustworthy.
 In fact, he has already broken your trust, and you feel like you don’t even know who he is anymore.
 You shouldn’t be forced to entrust your heart to him.

 You may be counseled, as you were here, that your husband’s meanness, rudeness, cruelty, and obnoxiousness, bother you only because of your own proud heart.
 You may be counseled that the reason you’re hurt and confused by his mockery, belittling, and controlling is because you’re “puffed up” and want to be treated like “the center of the universe.”
 You may be demeaned by being counseled that the way to handle his abuse is to think of yourself as nothing, because “people like you” deserve to be treated this way.

 I want to tell you in the strongest possible terms that this kind of counsel is devilish.
-If you’ve trusted in Jesus Christ, then you should never think of yourself as nothing, because you are greatly loved of God.
+As a person, you are valuable and should never think of yourself as nothing.
+If you’ve trusted in Jesus Christ, then you are greatly loved of God.

 No matter who you are, you don’t deserve treatment like this from any fellow human being, let alone one who has actually made a vow to love, honor, respect, and cherish you.